On homogeneous Hermite-Lorentz spaces: Subgroups of

 More other properties are: $K$ acts irreducibly on $\p$, and $[\p, \p]Ê= \k$.

-If $S \subset G$ is a simple Lie subgroup, then Mostow's theorem \cite{Mos} states, up to a conjugacy in $G$ (or equivalently a modification of the base point), we get a Cartan decomposition by taking intersection: $\s = \s \cap \p \oplus \s \cap \k$.
+If $S \subset G$ is a simple Lie subgroup, then Karpelevich-Mostow's theorem \cite{Kar, Mos} states, up to a conjugacy in $G$ (or equivalently a modification of the base point), we get a Cartan decomposition by taking intersection: $\s = \s \cap \p \oplus \s \cap \k$.

 Observe that $\s \cap \p$ determines $\s$, since $\s \cap \k = [\s \cap \p, \s \cap \p]$.